- How to open a Binance Futures account

 What order types are available and when to use them?

 There are many order types that you can use on Binance Futures:

 Stop Limit Order

 Although the stop and limit prices can be the same, this is not a requirement.
 In fact, it would be safer for you to set the stop price (trigger price) a bit higher than the limit price for sell orders, or a bit lower than the limit price for buy orders.
 This increases the chances of your limit order getting filled after the stop price is reached.

-Similarly to a stop limit order, a stop market order uses a stop price as a trigger.
+Similar to a stop-limit order, a stop market order uses a stop price as a trigger.
 However, when the stop price is reached, it triggers a market order instead.

-If you understand what a stop limit order is, you will easily understand what a take profit limit order is.
-Similarly to a stop limit order, it involves a trigger price, the price that triggers the order, and a limit price, the price of the limit order that is then added to the order book.
-The key difference between a stop limit order and a take profit limit order is that a take profit limit order can only be used to reduce open positions.
+If you understand what a stop-limit order is, you will easily understand what a take-profit limit order is.
+Similar to a stop-limit order, it involves a trigger price, the price that triggers the order, and a limit price, the price of the limit order that is then added to the order book.
+The key difference between a stop-limit order and a take profit limit order is that a take profit limit order can only be used to reduce open positions.